 Celebration of Life

-Join family and friends for an online memorial on Thursday, July 7th at 3:00 pm.
-See the information below for how you can attend or watch the replay.
+Family and friends joined for an online memorial on Thursday, July 7th 2022.
+See the information below for how you can watch the replay.

 Child of God